What elements make up a Florida personal injury case?

-The fundamental concept behind personal injury claims is that some else has caused you damage and you are entitled to compensation from that person for what you have lost.
-Common examples of personal injury claims include auto accidents, dog bites, slip and falls, medical malpractice and motorcycle accidents.
+The fundamental concept behind personal injury claims is that some else has caused you damage and you are entitled to compensation for the damages you have lost.
+Common examples of personal injury claims include auto accidents, dog bites, slip and falls, medical malpractice, and motorcycle accidents.

 For example, in a premise liability context, the law imposes a duty on property owners to keep people they invite onto their property free from known danger.
 If this property owner invites you over for dinner but fails to warn you about or repair a broken stair, they have breached their duty to protect you from danger.
 If you are injured because of their breach, e.g. you stepped on the loose stair and tripped, you are entitled to compensation from the property owner for the damages you sustain.

 Each state has its own set of laws that regulates when and how personal injury claims may be brought.
 If you plan to file an action for a personal injury in Florida, a few of the basic Florida laws you should be aware of include:

 - Time Limit: All actions have a limit on how long you can wait to bring your claim in court.
 This limit is known as the “statute of limitations” and if you wait too long, your claim will be barred from court.
 In Florida, you have four years1 to bring a personal injury action to court.
 If your claim is against any government entity, the time limit is shortened to three years.

 - Limits on Damages: In Florida, there are limits on the amounts you can recover for certain kinds of personal injury claims.
 For example, for most personal injury cases, punitive damages2 are maxed out at 3x regular damages or $500,000, whichever is greater.